2600hz/kazoo/applications/crossbar/doc/multi_factor.md

 #### About Multi Factor

-After enabling multi factor for your desire authentication method (see [Crossbar Auth Configs](./authentication_configuration.md)), you have to configure your MFA provider using this API endpoint.
+After enabling multi-factor for your desired authentication method (see [Crossbar Auth Configs](./authentication_configuration.md)), you have to configure your MFA provider using this API endpoint.

 See [Kazoo Auth multi factor documentation](../../../core/kazoo_auth/doc/multi_factor.md) to learn more about available providers and how to setting them up.

-> **Note:** This is only provide an API to create/change/get MFA settings.
+> **Note:** This only provides an API to create/change/get MFA settings.
 For more information about how MFA works and what settings are required please see Kazoo Auth MFA documentation and Crossbar Auth Configuration.

 #### Schema